 When you consider that you are going to be spending about a third of life doing it, sleeping is an activity that deserves to be given more attention.
-When we neglect sleep, or fail to get the quality and quantity that we need, we suffer both physically and mentally.
+When we neglect sleep or fail to get the quality and quantity that we need, we suffer both physically and mentally.
 A big part of ensuring that you DO get that quality and quantity has got to do with the quality of your sleeping furnishing and accessories.
 In this article, we hone in duvets, doonas and quilts.
-We are about to reveal to you our seven favourite products across a range of categories.
+We are about to reveal to you our seven favorite products across a range of categories.
 If you are looking to skip the review and check out the winner you can find it below its The Uneke.

 Our Top 7 Favourite Duvets of 2021

 The Microcloud was recently voted as the most popular duvet by the Australian public.
 A quick look at what it offers and it’s easy to see what catapulted the Microcloud to the top.
 We can start with the luxurious, soft feel of the duvet against your skin.
 Add to that the fact that it is hypoallergenic and machine washable and that it comes in at an attractive price point.

 There are a lot of online verified purchase reviews for the Microcloud Quilt on Amazon.
 People who own this duvet rave about how light, soft, breathable and snuggly the duvet is.
 It also provides you with very good temperature control.
 This doona complies to Oeko Tex Standard 100 requirements.
 It has a high thread count and is made from Japara cotton.
 The fibre fill will not clump up as many competing duvets tend to do.

 The Microcloud Quilt is manufactured right here in Australia.
 Your purchase is backed up with a three year warranty.
 The price point is attractive and the after sales service is impressive.

 Our Favourite Duvet for Winter

 Downia Gold Goose Down